jeremydaly/data-api-client/README.md

 - `executeStatement`
 - `rollbackTransaction`

-The default configuration information (`resourceArn`, `secretArn`, and `database`) are merge with your supplied parameters, so supplying those values are optional.
+The default configuration information (`resourceArn`, `secretArn`, and `database`) are merged with your supplied parameters, so supplying those values are optional.

 ```javascript
 let result = await data.executeStatement({